rolshoven/rolshoven/README.md

 - 🔭 I’m currently working on [a SNF funded research project to analyze sustainability in public procurement call for tender documents using NLP methods](https://data.snf.ch/grants/grant/10000100)

-- 🔭 I’m also currently participating in [the LLM Merging Competition](https://llm-merging.github.io/rules)

 - 📫 How to reach me: **luca@rolshoven.io**

 <h3 align="left">Connect with me:</h3>